 In July 2017, the innovation won a National Patient Safety Award for the ‘Best Product or Innovation for Patient Safety – Public Sector’ and was praised by the judges for being “grounded in evidence”.

 Patients living with complex cardiac abnormalities and irregular heart rhythms receive ground-breaking treatment in the state-of-the-art catheter lab at Harefield Hospital.
 The advanced equipment, including a remote-controlled robot, means greater numbers of patients are being treated at Harefield for some of the most common and debilitating heart conditions.

 Patients seen in the cath lab benefit from one of the most advanced facilities of its kind in Europe.
 Experts are able to treat patients with complex cardiac arrhythmias (heart beating too fast or irregularly).
 This includes atrial fibrillation, the most common arrhythmia, which affects one to two per cent of the population and more than five per cent of over 65s, and can cause disabling symptoms and increased risk of stroke.
 The facility also provides state-of-the-art treatment for patients with life-threatening arrhythmias such as ventricular tachycardia.

-Dr Vias Markides, consultant cardiologist at Royal Brompton & Harefield NHS Foundation Trust, said: "We wanted to create a state-of-the-art facility that would increase our capacity to treat those patients who we know are currently living with heart problems.
+Dr Vias Markides, consultant cardiologist at Royal Brompton and Harefield hospitals, said: "We wanted to create a state-of-the-art facility that would increase our capacity to treat those patients who we know are currently living with heart problems.
 I am delighted that we can support even more people with this impressive new facility at Harefield Hospital.